 - Develop strategies for theory-based evaluation for undoing racism in law enforcement and the judicial system.

-- Take a lead in the PRC national network to address racism in our research beginning with a survey of PRCs across the nation about their work on racism and efforts to eliminate it.
+- Take a lead in the national network of CDC Prevention Research Centers to address racism in our research beginning with a survey of Centers across the nation about their work on racism and efforts to eliminate it.